Hypocapnia: Causes

 The main physiologic causes of hypocapnia are related to hyperventilation.
 Hypocapnia is sometimes induced in the treatment of medical emergencies such as intracranial hypertension and hyperkalemia.

 Self-induced hypocapnia through hyperventilation is the basis for the dangerous schoolyard fainting game.
 Deliberate hyperventilation has been used by underwater breath-hold divers for the purpose of extending dive time as it effectively reduces respiratory drive due to low CO_{2} levels.
 This allows one to break their standard limit of breath holding, at an increased risk of shallow water blackout (which is a significant cause of drownings).
-This risk is caused to due to air hunger being reduced (due to low blood carbon dioxide levels) but oxygen levels not being increased.
+This risk is caused due to air hunger being reduced (due to low blood carbon dioxide levels) but oxygen levels not being increased.
 In fact hypocapnia reduces the oxygen levels available to the brain due to the elevated affinity of oxygen to hemoglobin (Bohr effect) hence highly increasing the chances of blackout.

 Diagnosis

 Neonatal infants

-Monitoring the level of carbon dioxide in neonatal infants to ensure that the level is not too high (hypercarbia) or too low is important for improving outcomes for neonates in intensive care.
+Monitoring the level of carbon dioxide in neonatal infants to ensure that the level is not too high (hypercapnia) or too low is important for improving outcomes for neonates in intensive care.
 Carbon dioxide can be monitored by taking a blood sample (arterial blood gas), through the breath (exhalation), and it can be measured continuously through the skin by using a minimally invasive transcutaneous device.
 The most effective and safest approach for measuring carbon dioxide in newborn infants is not clear.